DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claims 7 and 19 are rejected under 35 U.S.C.
-103 as being unpatentable over Wang in view of Kuang et al (US Patent No. 12,520,203 B2).
+103 as being unpatentable over Wang and Rastegardoost further in view of Kuang et al (US Patent No. 12,520,203 B2).

 Regarding claims 7 and 19, Wang discloses BWP configurations for reduced capability UEs and legacy UEs (Fig. 3).
 Wang does not disclose receiving second information sent by the base station; wherein the second information is used to instruct the terminal to use at least one of: a first access priority parameter, or a second access priority parameter.
 Kuang discloses that the DU of the network device can properly allocate an access priority of the reduced capability terminal device (col. 19, lines 37-38.
 Herein, the access priority is set to low priority).
 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to allocate an access priority to a type of a terminal device in Wang’s system, as suggested by Kuang, to optimize network performance of reduced capability terminal device.

 Claims 11 and 23 are rejected under 35 U.S.C.
-103 as being unpatentable over Wang in view of Hoglund al (US 2024/0389152 A1).
+103 as being unpatentable over Wang and Rastegardoost further in view of Hoglund al (US 2024/0389152 A1).

 Regarding claim 11, Wang discloses BWP configurations for reduced capability UEs and legacy UEs (Fig. 3).
-Wang does not disclose sending third information to the base station; wherein the third information is used to instruct a terminal type, and the third information is carried in a MSG 1, a MSG 3 or a MSG A to be sent.
+Wang does not disclose sending third information to the base station; wherein the third information is used to instruct type of a terminal, and the third information is carried in a MSG 1, a MSG 3 or a MSG A to be sent.
 Hoglund discloses that RedCap UEs (reduced capability UEs) may need to include a RedCap indication in MSG 3 (92nd paragraph).
 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to include RedCap indication in MSG 3 in Wang’s system, as suggested by Hoglund to prioritize responses among UEs.

 Regarding claim 23, Wang discloses configuring different groups of random access resources for different types of terminals (Fig. 3).
-Wang does not disclose determining a terminal type of a terminal based on a preamble of a MSG 1 or a MSG A sent by the terminal or random-access (RACH) Occasion (RO) resources, and/or based on third information carried in the MSG 1, a MSG 3, or the MSG A sent by the terminal; and the third information is used to instruct the terminal type.
+Wang does not disclose determining a type of a terminal based on a preamble of a MSG 1 or a MSG A sent by the terminal or random-access (RACH) Occasion (RO) resources, and/or based on third information carried in the MSG 1, a MSG 3, or the MSG A sent by the terminal; and the third information is used to instruct the type of the terminal.
 Hoglund discloses that RedCap UEs (reduced capability UEs) may need to include a RedCap indication in MSG 3 (92nd paragraph).
 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to include RedCap indication in MSG 3 in Wang’s system, as suggested by Hoglund to prioritize responses among UEs.

 Allowable Subject Matter